Fly the Branded Skies

 This must be the longest-running campaign in the airline category.
 Indeed, it may be one of the longest-running campaigns in advertising, period.
 The Singapore Girl campaign is now more than 40 years old.
 Think of it this way: the first Singapore Girls are now in their 60s.

-And it’s fair to say they’ve been retired from flying for Singapore Air for a very, very, very long time; as recently as 2005, Singapore Air wouldn’t hire stewardesses older than 25.1 Even today, when the age limit has at least officially been abolished, Singapore Airlines stewardesses—they are still called stewardesses—must hew to very strict appearance standards and wear a very unforgiving uniform.
+And it’s fair to say they’ve been retired from flying for Singapore Air for a very, very, very long time; as recently as 2005, Singapore Air wouldn’t hire stewardesses older than 25. ((Eva Mariani, “It’s not easy to be an SIA Singapore Girl,” The Jakarta Times, Mar.
+4, 2005: 19.))
+Even today, when the age limit has at least officially been abolished, Singapore Airlines stewardesses—they are still called stewardesses—must hew to very strict appearance standards and wear a very unforgiving uniform.

 Whether these requirements reflect impeccable standards or blatant sexism is open to debate.
 Many of Singapore’s employment practices would probably be illegal in Western countries, and they would certainly put Western airlines in an uncomfortable position.
 At the same time, Singapore’s cabin crews are undeniably among the world’s best-trained in safety and, especially, service.